S1D1T1/SingleWindow/README.md

 SingleWindow is a SwiftUI library for macOS which simplifies basic window operations which may be obscured with SwiftUI.
 These operations - open, close, hide, bring front, set title, etc. were more direct under AppKit, hence this library implements them with AppKit calls.
-SingleWindow is specifically meant to implement a "dashboard" type display of which your app needs exactly 1 copy, and its contents are preserved when it is closed.
+Explicitly, this does not rest on the `Scene` framework.
+SingleWindow is specifically meant to implement a "dashboard" type display of which your app needs exactly 1 (Single) copy, and its contents are preserved when it is closed.

 ## Uses